-- 3. "ALG" permits.
-These permits are issued to employees having broad, significant, campus-wide responsibilities.
+3. "ALG" permits.
+These permits are issued to employees having broad, significant, Campus-wide responsibilities.
 ALG permits may be used in all gated and non-gated parking spaces, which are not otherwise reserved, with the exception of the Dogwood, Cardinal, and Rams Head Decks and all surface visitor parking lots.
 "ALG" permits shall be allocated from the zone adjacent to the primary work location.
-"ALG" permits are approved by the Chancellor or his/her designee. - 4.
-Morning shift (AM permit).
+"ALG" permits are approved by the Chancellor or his/her designee.

+4. Morning shift (AM permit).
 The Chancellor, through his/her delegated administrative officers, may issue special permits to employees of the University and UNC Hospitals whose regular work hours are within the time period 7:30 a.m. to 12:30 p.m., Monday through Friday.
-The "AM" permit will entitle the holder to park in the assigned zone from 7:30 a.m. to 12:30 p.m., Monday through Friday. - 5.
-Afternoon shift (PM permit).
+The "AM" permit will entitle the holder to park in the assigned zone from 7:30 a.m. to 12:30 p.m., Monday through Friday.

+5. Afternoon shift (PM permit).
 The Chancellor, through his/her delegated administrative officers, may issue special permits to employees of the University and UNC Hospitals whose schedule of work begins after noon 12:00 p.m.
-These permits entitle the holder to park in the assigned zone space after noon 12:00 p.m., Monday through Friday. - 6.
-Rotating shift (SR/NR permits).
+These permits entitle the holder to park in the assigned zone space after noon 12:00 p.m., Monday through Friday.

+6. Rotating shift (SR/NR permits).
 The Chancellor, through his/her delegated administrative officers, may issue special permits to employees of the University and UNC Hospitals who have regular working hours rotate equally among shifts.
-An NR permit will be allocated from one of the north campus primary zones, which shall appear on the permits will be allocated from one of the south campus primary zones, which shall appear on the permit.
-The permit shall only be valid in the designated zone, unless the lot is specifically reserved as outlined in Section 3-5. - 7.
-Disability Permits.
-Mobility impaired students and employees of the University and employees of UNC Hospitals desiring parking on campus must obtain a UNC Disability permit by the established application process, through the Department of Public Safety Transportation and Parking.
+An NR permit will be allocated from one of the north Campus primary zones, which shall appear on the permit.
+SR permits will be allocated from one of the south Campus primary zones, which shall appear on the permit.
+The permit shall only be valid in the designated zone, unless the lot is specifically reserved as outlined in Section 3-5.

+7. Disability Permits.
+Mobility impaired students and employees of the University and employees of UNC Hospitals desiring parking on Campus must obtain a UNC Disability permit by the established application process, through the Department of Transportation and Parking.
 An allocation of spaces will be made available to mobility impaired users, based upon a physician's certification of need.
-UNC Disability permits will be assigned from zones throughout campus, and their cost will be based on the sliding scale fee structure.
-Thethe Department of Public Safety Transportation and Parking will determine the zone based on access needs and availability.
+UNC Disability permits will be assigned from zones throughout Campus, and their cost will be based on the sliding scale fee structure. the Department of Transportation and Parking will determine the zone based on access needs and availability.
 By displaying the UNC Disability permit, an individual may park in his assigned space or any unreserved space within his designated zone.
-Reasonable accommodations for mobility impaired students and employees will be made. - 8.
-Vanpool permits.
+Reasonable accommodations for mobility impaired students and employees will be made.

+8. Vanpool permits.
 The Chancellor, through his/her delegated administrative officers, shall determine vanpool allocations by the predominant driver based on space availability.
-Vanpool users must submit a list of participants to the Department of Public

-Safety Transportation and Parking with name, department name, and work telephone number for each individual.
+Vanpool users must submit a list of participants to the Department of Transportation and Parking with name, department name, and work telephone number for each individual.
 The parking permit fee will be waived for vanpools.

 9. Carpool permits.
 Those persons wishing to carpool may apply through their department jointly for a single transferable permit at no additional charge.
-Once issued, this permit will be transferable only among the Vehicles in the carpool, as registered with the Department of Public Safety Transportation and Parking.
+Once issued, this permit will be transferable only among the Vehicles in the carpool, as registered with the Department of Transportation and Parking.
 This permit shall be displayed as provided in Section 4-3.
 Only one of the registered Vehicles may be parked in the zone designated during parking control hours.